inducer/loopy/doc/tutorial.rst

 loopy assumes to cover common use cases.
 These defaults can all be overridden.

-We've seen the domain and the instructions above, and we'll discuss the 'iname-to-tag-map' in :ref:`implementing-inames`.
+We've seen the domain and the statements above, and we'll discuss the 'iname-to-tag-map' in :ref:`implementing-inames`.
 The remaining big chunk of added information is in the 'arguments' section, where we observe the
 following: